Platform Architecture

 Data Flow

-- Can trigger external APIs, store data, etc.
+- It can trigger external APIs, store data in KV, etc.

 - Your code calls